JoelBosch90/product-in-perspective/README.md

 DOMAIN
 - The domain name that should be used.
 This is used as the website's name and as the email domain as well.
+Transactional emails are sent from `noreply@DOMAIN` so this address should be verified for sending from the SMTP server.

 TOKEN_SECRET
 - The secret used to generate JSON web tokens.